microservices-demo/microservices-demo/docs/deployment/kubernetes-minikube.md

 kubectl delete -f deploy/kubernetes/manifests/sock-shop-ns.yml -f deploy/kubernetes/manifests
 ```

-If you don't need the Minikube instance anynmore you can delete it by running:
+If you don't need the Minikube instance anymore you can delete it by running:

 ```
 minikube delete